The secret to negotiating lower medical bills

 • Offer to pay a discounted bill upfront

 • Many hospitals will negotiate a lower cost if you agree to pay that discounted total immediately.
-But, this option isn’t available to everyone depending on your financial situation.
+However, this option isn’t available to everyone, depending on your financial situation.

 • You can use sites like Healthcare Bluebook to determine if a provider overcharged you for a service.

-5. Request or negotiate your payment plan
+6. Request or negotiate your payment plan

 For example, rather than paying your entire medical bill all at once, you may be able to break it up into several monthly installments, allowing you to pay it off bit by bit over time.

 Hospital and clinic bills are usually interest-free, unlike your monthly credit card bill.
-So paying off a monthly payment to your hospital will be more affordable in the long run than making monthly payments on your credit card to try and pay off your medical bill.
+So paying off a monthly payment to your hospital will be more affordable in the long run than making monthly payments on your credit card to try to pay off your medical bill.

-6. Check to see if the expense is HRA-, HSA-, or FSA-eligible
+7. Check to see if the expense is HRA-, HSA-, or FSA-eligible

-7. See if your employer offers a health stipend
+8. See if your employer offers a health stipend

 What if I can't negotiate lower medical bills?

 If you can’t lower your medical bills to an affordable price and your employer doesn’t offer benefits such as HRAs or stipends, options are still available for quicker debt relief.
 If you qualify for a 0% APR credit card for an introductory period, you may be able to make interest-free payments for 12 to 18 months.
-Additionally, medical credit cards are available at lower interest rates so that you can pay for your medical costs over time.

 Conclusion

 This blog article was originally published on August 25, 2021.
-It was last updated on January 16, 2024.
+It was last updated on May 11, 2026.